Kazhuu/asm2cfg/README.md

 test are written using Python's own unittest testing framework, but they work with pytest out of the box.
 Pytest style is preferred way to write tests.

-To run tests use from project root just use `pytest` or
+To run tests from project root, use `pytest` or

 ```
 pipenv run pytest